Jade Puget: Career

 In 2007, Puget and AFI bandmate Davey Havok released the album CexCells as the electronic duo Blaqk Audio.
 The album reached No. 18 on the Billboard 200 and featured the single "Stiff Kittens", which peaked at No. 20 on the Alternative Songs chart.

 AFI's eighth studio album, Crash Love, was released in September 2009 and debuted at No. 12 on the Billboard 200.
 The album produced the two singles: "Medicate", and "Beautiful Thieves", which charted at No. 7 and No. 23 on the Alternative Songs Chart, respectively.
 In the time off after the Crash Love tour, Puget and Havok returned to Blaqk Audio, releasing their second album, Bright Black Heaven, made available September 11, 2012.

-On October 22, 2013, AFI's 9th studio album, Burials, was released.
+On October 22, 2013, AFI's ninth studio album, Burials, was released.
 In the months prior to the release, two songs were released as singles.
 The first, I Hope You Suffer, was released July 22.
 The second single, 17 Crimes, was released August 6.
-The album received mixed reviews, with the most notable one being from Mike Powell of Rolling Stone Magazine, giving the album a meagre 2/5 stars, and commenting that, "'17 Crimes' and 'Greater Than 84' survive with the band's flair for camp still intact.
+The album received mixed reviews, with the most notable one being from Mike Powell of Rolling Stone Magazine, giving the album 2/5 stars, and commenting that, "'17 Crimes' and 'Greater Than 84' survive with the band's flair for camp still intact.
 Others drown in pools of eyeliner.
 Flamboyant, serious, plagued by problems he never gets too specific about, Davey Havok invents a role part Morrissey, part Bret Michaels – hair-metal pinup for the Hot Topic era."

 In February 2014, numerous cassette tapes were distributed from record shops in Southern California, titled "XTRMST" and described as "Straight edge hardcore".
 In the following weeks, numerous sources leaked rumors that XTRMST was a side project of Puget and Davey Havok.
 Shortly after, Puget confirmed on his Twitter account that XTRMST was indeed a product of him and Havok.

 On October 2, 2014, it was announced the XTRMST would release a full-length LP, available on November 18.
 The album was made available for purchase either digitally or on vinyl record.
 Puget has stated that he and Havok had no intent on releasing a full-length record, but the overwhelming positive reaction motivated them to move forward with the project.